RayKwon2040/Loan_default_rate_project/Project_Loan_Default_rate.md

 * Anonymized Loan Default data includes 37 variables such as loan amount, term, interest rate, installment, employment length, home ownership, annual income, loan status, and purpose, among others.

-* Loan default is a critical problem because it causes direct financial losses for lenders, as well as liquidity issues and operational disruptions.
-Therefore, predictive models must be developed to help prevent these issues, and the goal of the project is to build the best classification model using customer data to predict loan defaults.
-By leveraging the best model,
+* Loan default is a critical issue because it leads to direct financial losses for lenders, as well as liquidity problems and operational disruptions.
+Therefore, predictive models are essential to help mitigate these risks.
+The goal of this project is to build a high-performing classification model using customer data to predict loan defaults.
+By leveraging the best-performing model, lenders can better identify and manage risky loans, thereby improving portfolio stability

 ## Project Workflow